Athman-Dodoe/odin-recipes/README.md

 Recipes

-recipes is a basic website project build using HTML
+recipes is a basic website project built using HTML